mojahidhasan/fullstack-nextjs-golobe-travel-agency/README.md

 This project is still in development.
 Many functionalities have not been implemented yet.
 Here are some functionalities that are yet to develop:

-- Hotel search form validation and some functionalities and improvements.
-- Hotel search functionality.
 - Implementing hotel data (fake) in the database.
 - Showing hotel data in search results.
 - Search filter working properly.